mdn/content/files/en-us/mdn/community/issues/index.md

 [Issues](https://docs.github.com/en/github/managing-your-work-on-github/about-issues) are used to track all bugs and work that has a clear actionable outcome.
 If you have found a bug with either our content or the platform, please search current open issues against the [relevant repository](/en_US/docs/MDN/Community/Contributing/Our_repositories/) to ensure someone has not already reported the issue.
 If the issue is new, please file an issue using the relevant template available in the repository.

-> NOTE: If an issue has a triage label, we haven't reviewed it yet, and you shouldn't begin work on it.
+> **Note:** If an issue has a triage label, we haven't reviewed it yet, and you shouldn't begin work on it.

 If the issue you are filing is not to report a bug, please ensure that it lists actionable tasks or a clear outcome.
 For example: